maximumevilcoverage/blog/CS For Laymen Topic 1: Algorithmic Analysis.md

 Determining the cost (mainly time and space complexity) of algorithms.

 Algorithmic analysis is largely an art.
 As mentioned earlier there is no general method to determine the time and space complexity of an arbitrary program (because it's uncomputable).
 For example I could write a program to compute Collatz conjecture and you'd have to solve that conjecture in order to determine the program's time complexity.
 All we have is a handful of methods that apply to a very small class of programs.
 Most of the time we can't apply these methods and have to proceed on a case-by-case basis.
-See also: [full employment theorem](https://en.wikipedia.org/wiki/Full_employment_theorem).

 # Motivation